USS Bunker Hill (CV-17): Post-war

 Stricken from the Naval Vessel Register in November 1966, Bunker Hill was used as a stationary electronics test platform at the Naval Air Station North Island, San Diego, during the 1960s and early 1970s.
+An effort to save her as a museum ship in 1972 was unsuccessful.
 On 2 July 1973 the vessel was sold for scrap to Zidell Explorations, Inc. of Oregon.
-An effort to save her as a museum ship in 1972 was unsuccessful.

 Some relics survive.
 Six hundred tons of steel armor plate, manufactured before the atomic age, are used by Fermilab as low-background steel to shield experiments from interference by ambient or background subatomic particles.
 Dome-shaped protective shrouds from the carrier's mothballing were incorporated in a residence in West Linn, Oregon.
 The ship's bell was purchased from the scrapper, displayed for a while at the San Diego Air and Space Museum, and in 1986 was provided to the guided missile cruiser which bears the name USS Bunker Hill.